photoprism/photoprism-docs/docs/developer-guide/issues.md

 what needs testing, and which feature requests are going to be implemented next.

 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.
-Ideas supported by one or more [sponsors](https://docs.photoprism.org/funding/) will be prioritized as well.
+Ideas backed by one or more [sponsors](https://docs.photoprism.org/funding/) will be prioritized as well.

 ### User Stories ###

 Start the description of new ideas and todos with a [user story](https://en.wikipedia.org/wiki/User_story) similar to this: